Tex Schramm

-Texas Earnest Schramm Jr. (June 2, 1920 – July 15, 2003) was an American football executive who was the original president and general manager of the Dallas Cowboys franchise of the National Football League (NFL).
+Texas Earnest Schramm Jr. (June 2, 1920 – July 15, 2003) was an American professional football executive who was the original president and general manager of the Dallas Cowboys franchise of the National Football League (NFL).
 Schramm, usually referred to as "Tex", became the head of the Cowboys when the former expansion team started operations in 1960.

 Early life and career

 Despite his name, Schramm was not born in Texas, but in San Gabriel, California.
 Texas was his father's name and where his parents met.
 Schramm attended Alhambra High School and went to the University of Texas, graduating in 1947 with a bachelor's degree in journalism.
 At UT he was a member of Phi Kappa Psi fraternity, as was his father.
 Schramm interrupted his education to serve as an officer in the United States Army Air Forces during World War II.

 Before joining the Cowboys, Schramm was part of the Los Angeles Rams from 1947 to 1956.
-During his tenure, he hired Pete Rozelle as the Rams' public relations director; Rozelle later became one of the most important commissioners in the history of the NFL.
+During his tenure, he hired Pete Rozelle as the Rams' public relations director, who would eventually become the Commissioner of the National Football League.
 They remained close friends after Rozelle became NFL commissioner and Schramm became general manager of the Cowboys (each holding his position for 29 years).

 Dallas Cowboys

 In late 1959, when it became apparent that the NFL was intent on expanding to Dallas, Schramm told his friends in football that he was interested in running the team.
 Chicago Bears owner George Halas introduced Schramm to Clint Murchison Jr., who had tried to bring the NFL to Dallas several times in the past.
 Murchison hired Schramm as the general manager for a potential Dallas team, which became a reality when the league awarded a franchise to the city on January 28, 1960.

 In 1960, Schramm hired head coach Tom Landry and chief scout Gil Brandt.
 By the mid-1960s, the three men had built the Cowboys into an elite team.
 The Cowboys, despite two consecutive losses to the Green Bay Packers in the NFL Championship Game in 1966 and '67, had 20 consecutive winning seasons, and won the most games of any NFL team of the 1970s.
 They appeared in five Super Bowls that decade, winning Super Bowls VI and XII, and losing Super Bowls V, X, and XIII by a combined 11 points.
 The Cowboys became a marquee NFL franchise, their popularity inspiring the nickname "America's Team".

 In 1966, Schramm met secretly with American Football League (AFL) founder Lamar Hunt to begin the negotiations that led to the 1970 merger of the NFL and AFL, as well as the first Super Bowl in 1967.
+Also in 1966, Schramm accepted the NFL's offer to have the Cowboys play on Thanksgiving, a tradition they have maintained every year since.